matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 ## 1.1 Obfuscation

-Opening the binary binary, we notice the main function doesn't make much sense:
+Opening the binary, we notice the main function doesn't make much sense:
 ![nano main](img/nano_main.png)

 This is due to a common obfuscation technique with JZ/JNZ to produce a non-conditionnal jump but still confuse the disassembler.